allora-network/alloraRAGmodel/README.md

 We're developing a RAG Chatbot powered by GPT-4 that will answer questions about Allora Labs using content from our documentation, research papers, and portions of our codebase.
 The chatbot will be accessible via Slack, Discord, and our documentation website.

+## Spec (updated 2/20/25)

+We've set up a Pinecone vector database called alloraproduction for our Q&A chat project.
+Our data is transformed into 3072-dimensional vectors using the OpenAI text-embedding-3-large model and stored in this database.
+We then established a LangChain workflow that links our Pinecone database with a GPT-4 instance.
+When a user sends in a question via a FastAPI POST endpoint, the following steps occur:

+1. The user's question is received as a plain text string.
+2. The question is converted into a vector using the text-embedding-3-large model.
+3. This vector is then sent to our LangChain workflow, which uses the GPT-4 instance—trained on context retrieved from our Pinecone index—to generate a response.

+Our LangChain workflow acts as a bridge between the user's query and the GPT-4 model.
+Our model first gathers the right background information and then uses GPT-4 to turn that information into a helpful response based our Pinecone context

 ## What data did we train it on (updated 2/20/25)

 - Major research papers: